 Authors: Shahinian VB, Kuo YF, Freeman JL, Goodwin JS

-Title: Determinants of androgen deprivation therapy use for prostate cancer: role of the urologist.
+Title: Risk of fracture after androgen deprivation for prostate cancer.